astronomer/airflow-guides/guides/logging.md

 By setting these environment variables you can configure remote logging to two S3 buckets (`S3BUCKET_NAME` and `S3BUCKET_NAME_2`).
 Additionally to the first remote log folder (`AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER`) a second remote log folder `AIRFLOW__LOGGING__REMOTE_BASE_LOG_FOLDER_2` is set as an environment variable to be retrieved from within `log_config.py`.
 Importantly, the `AIRFLOW__LOGGING__LOGGING_CONFIG_CLASS` is replaced with your custom `LOGGING_CONFIG` class that you will define in the next step.

 Lastly, create a `log_config.py` file.
-While you can put this file anywhere in your Airflow project as long as it is not within a folder listed in `.dockerignore`, it is best practise to put it outside of your `dags/` folder, such as `/include`, to prevent the scheduler wasting resources by continuously parsing the file.
+While you can put this file anywhere in your Airflow project as long as it is not within a folder listed in `.dockerignore`, it is best practice to put it outside of your `dags/` folder, such as `/include`, to prevent the scheduler wasting resources by continuously parsing the file.
 Make sure to adjust the COPY statement in the previous step depending on where you decide to store this file.

 Within `log_config.py`, create and modify a deepcopy of `DEFAULT_LOGGING_CONFIG` as follows: